awslabs/graphstorm/docs/source/configuration/configuration-run.rst

     - Yaml: ``imbalance_class_weights: 0.1,0.2,0.3``
     - Argument: ``--imbalance-class-weights 0.1,0.2,0.3``
     - Default value: ``None``
-- **return_proba**: For classification task, this configuraiton determines whether to return prediction probability or the argmax prediction.
-Set `true`` to return predictions probability and `false` to return the argmax prediction.
+- **return_proba**: For classification task, this configuraiton determines whether to return probability estimates for each class or the maximum probable class.
+Set `true`` to return probability estimates and `false` to return the maximum probable class.
     - Yaml: ``return_proba: true``
     - Argument: ``--return_proba true``
     - Default value: ``true``